SeifAbdAlAzem/web-dev-templates/README.md

 - **BootStrap-templates**: Templates utilizing the Bootstrap framework for responsive design and component styling.
 - **JS-templates**: Templates incorporating JavaScript for dynamic interactions and enhanced user experiences.
 - **SASS-templates**: Templates developed with SASS (Syntactically Awesome Style Sheets) for efficient CSS development and advanced styling features.
+- **React-templates**: Templates built with React, a JavaScript library for building user interfaces.

 Feel free to explore each subfolder to discover a wide range of templates suitable for various web development projects.